GregUtas/robust-services-core/docs/README.md

 ## RSC Session Processing and Applications

-These documents describe the session processing framework provided with RSC and the POTS application that uses it:
+These documents describe the session processing framework provided with RSC and the POTS and Diplomacy bot applications that uses it:

 Document | Description
 -------- | -----------